mirelvt/simple-lightbox/README.md

 ```

 ## Releases
+2018-06-26 v1.3: Remove velocity.js, use CSS animation for the fading effect.
 2017-05-31 v1.2.2: Update velocity.js from 1.3.1 to 1.5.0.
 Use ES6 let and const.
 Remove prefixes for transition and transform.

 2016-09-29 v1.2.1: Update velocity.js from 1.2.3 to 1.3.1.
 Clean up code.
 Move